$65.48-$81.12 hourly / $11,349.42-$14,059.94 monthly / $136,193.04-$168,719.28 annual

 Actively contribute to a culture of constructive collaboration and innovation with colleagues

-Acquire knowledge of new technologies and system software and apply that knowledge to solving operational problems
+Acquire knowledge of new computer and network technologies and methods and apply that knowledge to solving operational problems

 Effectively communicate highly technical information accurately, concisely and in understandable terms both orally and in writing

 Manage personal and institutional data in accordance with legal, regulatory, administrative, and contractual requirements